Therapists in South Carolina

 +6

 Hi, I'm glad you’re here.
-I’m Liz Sullivan, a Licensed Professional Counselor specializing in helping busy achievers relieve stress, anxiety, and find the joy in life again.
+I’m Liz Sullivan, and I specialize in helping stressed out, busy achievers find their joy in life, and gain control over stress, anxiety and overthinking.
 When I meet them, my clients often say life feels like a grind.
-They are accomplished doers, always busy, but somehow feel lonely, frustrated and lost.
-Everything is on their to-do list (except themselves), and most days they feel stressed and overwhelmed.
-It's possible to let go of your stressors, feel relaxed, enjoy your relationships and have the energy to do what you love.
+They are accomplished doers, always busy, but often feel stressed, frustrated and lonely.
+Everything is on their to-do list (except themselves), and they are realizing they want things to be different.
+It's possible to let go of your stressors, feel relaxed, enjoy your relationships, and have the energy to do what you love.
 My expertise is in teaching the tools that will help you break free from what feels like an endless stream of demands with no satisfying finish line.
 Using research proven mind and body techniques, we'll remove what’s blocking you from experiencing the joys of life.
 Together, we will find better ways to live your life so you can enjoy and put your energy towards what's important to you.
 You'll discover a balance that feels good and learn to actually relax and have fun again.

 Warm